nevma/vanilla-elements/README.md

-# vanilla-elements
+# Vanilla elements

-Visual editor elements for the Vanilla WordPress framework based on ACF
+Visual editor elements for the Vanilla WordPress framework based on ACF.